SHOW SIDEBAR

 This Bible verse is an admonition given by Jesus.
 In the twenty-first chapter of Luke, Jesus was telling the disciples about trials, tribulations, and other signs that will point to His second coming.

 Though these are extremely terrifying signs there is still hope.
 Jesus promised that no harm will come to those who in faithfulness endure in patience.
-Patience means long suffering.
-We may have to go through long periods of suffering but we should not give up.

 We may even have to suffer alone because our family and friends do not support us but there is hope.
 Jesus promised in Luke 21:18 that, "...there shall not an hair of your head perish".